-Acute myeloid leukemia (AML) is cancer that starts inside bone marrow, the soft tissue inside bones that helps form blood cells.
+Acute myeloid leukemia (AML) is cancer that starts inside bone marrow.
+This is the soft tissue in the center of bones that helps form all blood cells.
 The cancer grows from cells that would normally turn into white blood cells.

 AML is more common in men than women.